mmertama/quts/README.md

 ```

 ### One kind of Fibonacci
-There is also possible use named parameters instead of stack.
+It is also possible to use named parameters instead of stack.
 Then variable passed via local variable context.
 For the <b>use</b> subsystem name can have an alias name, and the alias can also be empty.
 Therefore <b>calc</b> is actually <b>int.calc</b>.
 Int subystem has its own stack where values are pushed and popped from the application stack. e.g. <code>int.calc 1 push subt pop</code> can be traslated as push 1 into math stack, push value from from the application stack, then do subtract by pop both values (note that second value is subtracted from the topmost value) and that value is then popped into application stack, which is then popped into register called 'count'.
 Basically doing expression: count = count - 1.
 At the end of <b>if</b> block there is a recursive call of fib function.
 The <b>call</b> here can be omitted.

 ```
 # fibonacci 3